 The Graphics Center and the Print Shop

-The Graphics Center is part of the Marketing and Communications department, and is located in the basement of the MacKenzie Fine Arts Center (F).
-The Center is a lean operation with a print shop (1 person) and 2 graphic designers who also handle design project management.
+The Graphics Center is part of the Marketing and Communications department, and is in the basement of the MacKenzie Fine Arts Center (F).
+The Center is a lean operation with a print shop (1 person) and 2 graphic designers who also manage projects.

-At the current time, most of our services are provided at no charge to individual departments.
-However, if you request specialized materials, or if our print shop cannot handle your printing request due to timing, size, format, or other specifications, you will need to fund any external services provided by outside suppliers.
+Also, though most of our services are provided without cost to departments, if you request specialized materials, or if our print shop cannot handle your printing request due to timing, size, format, or other specifications, you will need to fund any external services required from outside suppliers.

 Some of our services include:

-- High-speed copying (if you are unable to use the self-service copiers on campus or they don't meet your needs)
+- High-speed copying (if you are unable to use the self-service copiers on campus)

 - Program booklets